frontik7/test_ggs/README.md

 Create Dockerfile which has following image :

-- Starting web server on port 8000
+- web server on port 8000
-- Make app folder with html file.
-Setup this folder as root foler for your web server.
+- copy app folder with html file
-- showing the simple html file on the following link : http://localhost:8000/homework.html
+- The file from app folder should be accessible via following link  : http://localhost:8000/homework.html